The best day trips from Copenhagen to explore more of Denmark (and beyond)

 Why go: Step back in time in a delightful maritime village

 Experience small-town Denmark in the charming medieval fishing village Dragør, founded in the 12th century.
 Get lost in the maze of the tiny cobblestone streets lined with pale yellow, centuries-old homes, some still thatched in the ancient style.
-Stroll along the harbor, stop by local shops and galleries, grab a bite to eat at one of the cafes, and simply enjoy the small-town feel.
+Stroll along the harbor, stop by local shops and galleries, grab a bite to eat at one of the cafes and simply enjoy the small-town feel.
 In the summer months, Dragør hosts a variety of markets and festivals.
-You might try ice skating, or you could cozy up in a sauna in winter.
+In winter, try ice skating or cozy up in a sauna.

 How to get to Dragør from Copenhagen: